FINNGEN/phenotype-matching/README.md

 ## Input data

 ### Phecode/ICD10 endpoints
 The file should contain a column for the Phecode/ICD10 code, and a column for its type, which can be either 'phecode' or 'icd10'.
 The user is responsible for filtering and transforming the input data.
+File separator is configurable.

 ### Phecode<->ICD10 mapping file
 The file should be a many-to-many mapping for ICD10<->Phecode endpoints, with one mapping per line.
 The file should have a column for the phecodes, as well as one for the icd10s.
+File separator is configurable.

 ### FinnGen endpoint file
 The file should be the same as the finngen endpoint definitions.
+File separator is configurable.

 ## Installation